 The Great Americans Shoot

-DALLAS, TX – The Great Americans Shoot 2018 will be at the Dallas Gun Club from September 14-15, and is aiming to surpass the previous four years’ fundraising records.
+DALLAS, TX – The Great Americans Shoot 2019 will be at the Dallas Gun Club from September 27-29, and it is aiming to surpass the previous five years’ fundraising records.
 The charity sporting clay shoot benefits the Special Forces Charitable Trust and other military nonprofits that provide support to active duty service members and veterans.
-In the past four years, the shoot has raised over 4.5 million dollars that have benefited thirteen Special Operations Charities.
+In the past five years, the shoot has raised over 4.5 million dollars that have benefited thirteen Special Operations Charities.

 The Great Americans Shoot is hosted by the Special Forces Charitable Trust, which financially supports the programs that promote the well-being, healthy living, and strong family bonds of our U.S. Army Special Forces and their Families to improve the quality of their lives while enhancing mission readiness.

 Half of the proceeds will go to the Special Forces Charitable Trust.
-The other half of the proceeds will be given to the designated charities of the top five fundraising teams.
+The other half of the proceeds will be given to the designated charities of the top five fundraising teams respectively.

 “The Great Americans Shoot continues to grow each year, raising money and awareness for these deserving military nonprofits,” said David T. Guernsey, Jr., Executive Director of Special Forces Charitable Trust.
-“We had more than 100 participants last year from across the country supporting the Special Forces Charitable Trust and Special Operations Community, and we expect even bigger participation this year.”
+“We had more than 100 participants last year from across the country supporting the Special Forces Charitable Trust and the Special Operations Community, and we expect even bigger participation this year.”